Hazardous Area Zones | Zone 1 & Zone 2 | An Explanation Guide to Explosive Atmospheres

 Control Panels & Distribution Boards

-Control panels and distribution boards with Ex d (flameproof), Ex e (intrinsic safety) and Ex de hazardous area certification for Zones 1, 2, 21 & 22 with ATEX and IECEx approvals – stainless steel, aluminium and cast iron customised distribution panels provide reliable and robust explosion proof electrical distribution and control for LV-HV power, control and instrumentation cables.
+Control panels and distribution boards with Ex d (flameproof), Ex e (intrinsic safety) and Ex de hazardous area certification for Zones 1, 2, 21 & 22 with ATEX and IECEx approvals – stainless steel, aluminium and cast iron customised control panels provide reliable and robust explosion proof electrical distribution and control for LV-HV power, control and instrumentation cables.

 Including circuit breakers, load break switches, busbar systems, MCB’s, RCCB’s and inspection windows to client specifications.